Hyukjoo-Lee/-ReactJS_JFLIX/README.md

 ## Project Review

-- First of all, the great advantage of react-query is really fast and useful when I fetch data with a few lines of code.
+- First of all, the great advantage of react-query was really fast and useful when I fetched data with a few lines of code.
 - It reduces the amount of code instead of using the useState several times.
 - Especially caching feature, which allowed me to load and utilize data fetched by API.
 - Through the experience, I got used to designing animation with the framer-motion library; It helped me to build a lively web.